cgeneske/cyberark-aws-auto-onboarding/README.md

 For more information on CyberArk Conjur and more detailed reference to policy management and the policy statements required to accomplish the steps outlined above, please refer to the appropriate documentation sections from here - https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Resources/_TopNav/cc_Home.htm

 # Solution Upgrade Procedure
-1. Replace the solution files in the bucket
+2. Update Lambda `CyberArk-AOB-MultiRegion-CF-ElasticityLambda` via code source upload from solution zip `aws_ec2_auto_onboarding.zip`
-2. Update the cloudFormation stack with the new template
+3. Execute a CloudFormation Stack Update with the new `CyberArk-AOB-MultiRegion-CF.yaml` template
+4. Upload the new `aws_environment_setup.zip` to a S3 Bucket then Delete and Re-Deploy the `CyberArk-AOB-MultiRegion-CF-VaultEnvCreation.yaml` Stack using the new template*
+5. Execute a CloudFormation StackSet Update (Edit StackSet Details) for `CyberArk-AOB-MultiRegion-StackSet.yaml`
+>***Note:** The CloudFormation Stack deployed by `CyberArk-AOB-MultiRegion-CF-VaultEnvCreation.yaml` does not support
+> stack Update at this time as the `CreateSafe` lambda-backed custom resource cannot process an Update RequestType.

 # Solution Options
 ### Advanced Safe Targeting